static-frame/static-frame/doc/source/articles/guard.md

 # └── Expected bool, provided int invalid
 ```

 While type annotations must be valid Python, they are irrelevant at runtime and can be wrong: it is possible to have correctly verified types that do not reflect runtime reality.
-Reusing type annotations for runtime checks ensures annotations are correct.
+As shown above, Reusing type annotations for runtime checks ensures annotations are correct.

 ## Array Type Annotations

 Python classes that permit component type specification are "generic"; component types are specified with positional "type variables".
 A list of integers, for example, is annotated with ``list[int]``; a dictionary of floats keyed by tuples of integers and strings is annotated ``dict[tuple[int, str], float]``.

-With NumPy 1.20, ``ndarray`` and ``dtype`` types become generic.
+With NumPy 1.20, ``ndarray`` and ``dtype`` become generic.
 The generic ``ndarray`` requires two arguments, a shape and a ``dtype``.
-As the usage of the first argument is still under development, ``Any`` is used.
+As the usage of the first argument is still under development, ``Any`` is commonly used.
 The second argument, `dtype`, is itself a generic that requires a type variable for a NumPy type such as ``np.int64``.
 NumPy also offers more general generic types such as ``np.integer[tp.Any]``.

 For example, an array of Booleans is annotated ``np.ndarray[tp.Any, np.dtype[np.bool_]]``; an array of any type of integer is annotated ``np.ndarray[tp.Any, np.dtype[np.integer[tp.Any]]]``.

 As generic annotations with component type specifications can become verbose, it is practical to store them as type aliases (here prefixed with "T").
-The following function specifies such aliases and then uses them with a new, array-based implementation.
+The following function specifies such aliases and then uses them in a function.

 ```python
 TNDArrayInt8 = np.ndarray[tp.Any, np.dtype[np.int8]]